 I graduated with honors from the Duke University School of Law in 2005 and received my B.A. in economics from the University of Texas at Austin.
 Prior to beginning private practice, I clerked for the Honorable Scott A. Brister, Justice of the Supreme Court of Texas.

 I have always attended national and local educational seminars to stay on the cutting-edge of legal issues.
-For example, when I was a criminal defense lawyer, I attended and graduated from the intensive National Criminal Defense College in Macon, Georgia, as well as undergoing the same Standardized Field Sobriety training as law enforcement.
+I am a member of the Estate Planning Council of Greater Miami and the Real Property, Probate & Trust Law Section of the Florida Bar.
+When I was a criminal defense lawyer, I attended and graduated from the intensive National Criminal Defense College in Macon, Georgia, as well as undergoing the same Standardized Field Sobriety training as law enforcement.

 Bar and Court Admissions: